jenkinsci/humio-plugin/README.md

 ## Usage

 Go to `Manage Jenkins` -> `Global Configuration` and find the Humio section.
-You will need to put in the `dataspaceId` and the auth token for your user.
+You will need to put in the `dataspaceId` and an ingest token you have created in Humio for `dataspaceId`.
-The auth token kan be found in Humio under your account information.
+You can create an ingest token under the settings page of your dataspace.

 ## Installation